Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Is there a Pass or Money Back Guarantee?

 While the PASS Program does not offer a cash back promise if you fail to pass your Step 1 or Step 2 USMLE exam, a number of their courses carry a course repeat guarantee.
 Meaning, if you fail to pass your exam, they will allow you to repeat the course free of charge so that you can try again.
-This applies to the live on-site 8-week and 12-week courses, as well as the live online 8-week course, but no others.

 In order to be eligible for the guarantee you must attend 80% of lectures and fulfill some other requirements, so please read the fine print, but know that as long as you attend all your classes and do all the work, you should qualify easily.